First-time Setup

 Stopping Chap Core

 This preserves your database data.
-To start again, simply run docker compose up.
+To start again, run the same docker compose -f compose.yml -f compose.chapkit.yml up -d command from step 4.

 Viewing Logs